nextcloud/documentation/HOWTO.rst

 Writing Style
 -------------

-Documentation should be concise and to the point, maintaing a consistent style.
+Documentation should be concise and to the point, maintaining a consistent style.
 Here is some advise on what to watch out for when contributing.

 **Know what you are writing about**
   While this sounds obvious, this poses a challenge to both novice and